boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    multiple egress queues.
 The sum of queue weights, which are 5Q QoS queue CIRs within the slice, should not exceed the CIR of the slice itself.
-And, similarly to the 5QI-aware model, the sum of slice CIRs should not exceed the physical capacity of the attachment circuit.
+And, similarly to the 5QI-aware model, the sum of slice CIRs should not exceed the physical capacity of the AC.

 ~~~
    ┌─────────┐        QoS output queues